idvorkin/idvorkin.github.io/_posts/2020-04-01-Igor-Eulogy.md

 Igor loved technology - taking copious [notes](https://github.com/idvorkin/techdiary) through his technical journeys, putzing with his [blog](https://github.com/idvorkin/idvorkin.github.io) and many small [projects](https://github.com/idvorkin).
 Igor was REALLY proud when Zach got his own [website](https://www.zacookiegames.com), and when Zach made his first [pull request](https://github.com/idvorkin/zdvorkinweb/pull/5).
 Igor was also very proud of his first open source [pull request](https://github.com/Homebrew/homebrew-core/pull/48163) for a command line spell checking installer.

 Igor loved VIM, the command line and TMUX.
-His dotfile [collection](https://github.com/idvorkin/settings) was impressive, and he even made a [VIM plugin for Onenote](https://github.com/idvorkin/Vim-Keybindings-For-Onenote).
+His dotfile [collection](https://github.com/idvorkin/settings) was impressive, and he even made a [VIM plugin for OneNote](https://github.com/idvorkin/Vim-Keybindings-For-Onenote).
 Perhaps the command line usage was about minimalism, and as a result Igor loved being able to do everything on his [iPad](https://github.com/idvorkin/techdiary/blob/master/notes/ios-nomad.md) using an external keyboard, a makeshift stand and ssh'ing to a cloud based EC2 instance.

 <!--
 Programmer:
 * Igor believed the perfect programmer was Anal retentive and lazy.
 While Igor was a 10/10 on lazy, he was only a 1/10 for being Anal.
 As a result, he relied heavily on automated tests, and very little on human process.
 * To empower his laziness Igor focused on tools that are easy to read, mutate and have excellent libraries.
 Python, and C# being some of his favorites.
-* Igor is a huge beleive in static typing, especially implict static typing.
+* Igor is a huge believe in static typing, especially implicit static typing.
 * Today, these have become the industry norms, which is great for Igor, because he can stop arguing about it.
 * Igor's coding principles - No duplicate code; Trust tests not experts; Log Bug then Whine;
 * Igor tried to develop in such a way that you could bottom up a design via excellent refactoring of implementation.